Intelligent-Silicon/Solar-Panel-Invertors/proof.md

 Here we can see a gap between 14:40:49 and 17:33:00 indicating a possible power event, if a battery backup was not connected to a desktop.
 ![Event Viewer2](https://github.com/Intelligent-Silicon/Solar-Panel-Invertors/blob/main/pics/EventVwr2.jpg)

 Here we can see an Event Log entry suggesting the device is starting up.
 Session 0 in Windows is a dedicated, isolated system session that hosts background services and critical operating system processes rather than interactive user applications.
+From a hacking perspective, a background service is ideal because it can gain the highest level of security well above user accounts using Administrator level of security, and it gains Persistence, by virtue of being a background service, out of sight out of mind.

 The numerous entries all within a few seconds and minutes are typically seen when a device starts up or shuts down.
 ![Event Viewer3](https://github.com/Intelligent-Silicon/Solar-Panel-Invertors/blob/main/pics/EventVwr3.jpg)

 It should be noted that its NOT possible to delete individual entries from a Windows log file.
 Deletion of records is an all or nothing approach.
-Microsoft designed the Windows Event Log architecture to be immutable to prevent malicious actors and tampering from covering up system changes or forensic footprints.
+Microsoft designed the Windows Event Log architecture to be immutable to prevent malicious actors from tampering with to cover up system changes or forensic footprints.

 The information contained in the Event Log contradicts the information sent in the two text messages, about the time of the power event and the time when it came back on!
+This will be seen when the Bios is set to restart the computer when power becomes available after a power outage.
+This Bios setting might not always be active, but when it is, you can see when the power comes back on because the event log will show entries seen during the boot process.

 Obviously a desktop not sat behind a Surge protector, will almost have certainly packed up considering the power surge took out the IGBT in a solar power inverter.
 It should be noted that an IGBT is a component which is considered a sacrificial lamb.
 Likewise most surge protectors built into multi-socket extension leads will not have any means to log a power event like a power surge, and will only show up a power cut in any devices which can log meta data like a computer.